GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

     parenthesis and the parameter list.
 That is, the formatting
     ***must*** be `doSomething(arg1, arg2)`, not
     `doSomething (arg1, arg2)` or `doSomething( arg1, arg2 )`.

+-   There ***must not*** be any implicit conversion to another type implemented with an `operator` method.
+An exception to this is where the implicit conversion can be considered a "decay", that is, possibly losing information and not actually needing to execute any real code.

 ### Member Variables